The Hunt for Robot Unicorns

 - Adding digital fabrication machines, there is Carbon 3D and Desktop Metal from the United States.

-- Public companies don’t count but it’s still worth mentioning Japan’s Cyberdyne (an exoskeleton company worth $1.5 billion) and Germany’s Kuka (acquired by China’s appliances maker Midea for $4 billion).
+- Public companies don’t count, but it’s still worth mentioning Japan’s Cyberdyne (an exoskeleton company worth $1.5 billion) and Germany’s Kuka (acquired by China’s appliances maker Midea for $4 billion).

 5. Who the next unicorns are is harder to answer.
 See below for more.